Close-up of a podcast microphone on a desk in front of a woman in a pink blazer, speaking during a podcast recording.

 When you appear on another podcast:

-- You often have more time to share your story than in a quick Instagram post or webinar
+• You have more time to share your story than in a quick Instagram post or webinar

-And unlike social media posts that disappear in a day, guest episodes are evergreen!
-They can continue bringing new listeners to your show and offers months (or even years) later.
+And unlike social media posts that disappear in a day, guest episodes are evergreen.
+They can continue bringing new listeners to your show and offers for months (or even years) later.

-Inside my coaching container, I help clients build a custom pitch strategy and create a “guesting kit” that makes saying yes to them a no-brainer so they can land quality interviews without hours of outreach.
+Inside coaching, I help clients build a custom pitch strategy and create a “guesting kit” that makes saying yes to them a no-brainer.

 Not every collaboration requires a full guest interview.
 Try:

-- Bonus episodes – co-host a special topic episode and share it across both feeds
+• Bonus episodes – co-host a special topic and share it across both feeds

-These can be quick wins that introduce your podcast to a whole new group of listeners without requiring a significant effort.
+These can be quick wins that introduce your podcast to a whole new group of listeners without requiring major effort.

 Why This Works (And Why It’s So Sustainable)